Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the trainer
+-   Check in with your table participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and time frames of the whiteboard design session
+-   Briefly review the steps and time frames of the whiteboard design session.

 -   Ready, set, go!
-Let the table participants begin
+Let the table participants begin.

 ## Step 2: Design a proof of concept solution

--   Check in with your tables to ensure that they are transitioning from step to step on time
+-   Check in with your tables to ensure that they are transitioning from step to step on time.

--   Provide some feedback on their responses to the business needs and design
+-   Provide some feedback on their responses to the business needs and design.

-    -   Try asking questions first that will lead the participants to discover the answers on their own
+    -   Try asking questions first that will lead the participants to discover the answers on their own.

--   Provide feedback for their responses to the customer's objections
+-   Provide feedback for their responses to the customer's objections.

-    -   Try asking questions first that will lead the participants to discover the answers on their own
+    -   Try asking questions first that will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution